FiorenMas/Revanced-And-Revanced-Extended-Non-Root/README.md

 ## ⚙️ How this repository work?<img src="https://i.imgur.com/s6xzVuA.png" align="right" />
 Simply, all you need to do is choose the app you want to use from the options below: 'Revanced' or 'Revanced Extended'.
 Then, select your phone's CPU architecture.
 If you don't know what your phone's CPU architecture is, choose All Architectures.
 That's all there is to it.

-If you want to use the YouTube or YouTube Music app, you need to download and install MicroG or mMircoG.
-I recommend using MicroG because mMircoG is still in beta.
+If you want to use the YouTube or YouTube Music app, you need to download and install MicroG, MicroG-RE or mMircoG.

 All the code is open-source, clearly, and the APK files used for patching are downloaded from a trusted site, so it is totally safe for you to use.